cucumber/cucumber-jvm/CONTRIBUTING.md

 mvn install
 ```

-To configure Intelij IDEA/Eclipse use the configuration files in `.spotless/`.
+To configure IntelliJ IDEA/Eclipse use the configuration files in `.spotless/`.

 ## Formatting XML, Gherkin, ect